FAQ about SFUSD's research process

 - Is there anything I can do to speed up the process?

 - Some barriers we have noticed occur when applications are missing information (e.g., research instruments, consent forms, list of qualified personnel with clearance dates, incomplete “Partnership and Communication” table, etc.).
 We encourage applicants to use the checklist on the last page of the application, along with our guidelines, to ensure completeness.
+We also encourage less-experienced applicants to consult with local mentors or advisors to review and proofread their materials prior to submission, as we lack the capacity to provide such guidance due to other district obligations.
+Please submit all materials together in a single package so that we can review everything at the same time.

 - Please also complete all revisions within two weeks of receiving a request for revisions.